Post-Newtonian Effective Field Theory Approach to Entanglement Harvesting, Quantum Discord and Bell's Nonlocality Bound Near a Black Hole: Entanglement Harvesting

 The setup illustrated in \cref{fig:BH_UDW_C31} is characterized by two key parameters: the distance $r_{1B}$ between the black hole and the closer of the two UDW probes, and the separation $r_{12}$ between the detectors themselves.
 We analyze the behavior of concurrence as a function of $T$, $r_{1B}$, and $r_{12}$, keeping all other parameters fixed to the values specified earlier.

 In \cref{fig_C3_ex1}, we present the concurrence for this configuration described by the state $\rho_{12}^f$ \eq{rho_full} as a function of $T$ in \cref{fig:C31_con_vs_T}, of $r_{1B}$ in \cref{fig:C31_con_vs_r1B} and of $r_{12}$ in \cref{fig:C31_con_vs_r12}.
 The behavior of concurrence in \cref{fig:C31_con_vs_T} resembles the one in \cref{fig_C1_1} with a maximum around $\Omega T \sim {\cal O}(1)$, but with a subtle difference: there exists a ``sudden death" at sufficiently large $T$ in \cref{fig:C31_con_vs_T}, a feature absent in \cref{fig_C1_1}.
-It indicates that the existence of the event horizon can qualitatively change the patterns of entanglement harvesting.
+It indicates that the presence of an event horizon can qualitatively alter the patterns of entanglement harvesting.

 \FloatBarrier